genomicsengland/panelapp/README.md

   - [x] Replace HomeText images urls from `/static/uploads/` to `/media/`
   - [ ] nginx 301 redirects for images `/static/uploads/` to `/media/`
 - [ ] Django redirects for panels
+- [ ] We need to copy upload files and images

+# V1 to V2 data migration

+If you have a local panelappv1 running you can checkout branch `feat/v2export` and run `python manage.py v2export` - this will create a new directory with the JSON files.

+To import the data simply copy `v1dump_...` folder to your Vagrant synced folder and run `python manage.py v2import <full path to the new folder>`.
+The import will take some time depending on how much data you have.